 Equine Youth Challenge

-Specifically EYC seeks to help youth build a relationship with horses.
+Specifically, EYC seeks to help youth build a relationship with horses.
 We believe that the natural bonding that occurs between a youth and a horse helps young people to better understand themselves and the outside world.
 They will learn to understand how their state of being or energy impacts the horse and how the horse reflects what is going on with the youth.
-Through the practice of Natural Horsemanship, as taught by Kelly Leigh Crockett, youth learn horse gentling, general care, nutrition, hoof care, and, ultimately, how to ride.
+Through the practice of Compassionate and Conscious Horsemanship, as taught by Kelly Crockett, youth learn horse gentling, general care, nutrition, hoof care, and, ultimately, how to ride.

-The Equine Youth Challenge is a program utilizing the techniques of Natural Horsemanship with a youth mentoring and processing component.
-Youth learn the history of America's first horse—the Spanish Mustang.
-Youth also learn hoof care and basic conformation and terminology specific to Natural Horsemanship, and, of course, riding.
+The Equine Youth Challenge is a program utilizing the techniques of Compassionate and Conscious Horsemanship with a youth mentoring and processing component.
+Youth learn the history of America’s first horse—the Spanish Mustang.
+Youth also learn hoof care and basic conformation and terminology specific to horsemanship, and, of course, riding.
 In addition, youth have time to process and talk about how these experiences might translate into better choices in their lives.

 At the conclusion of the 10-week program, there will be a graduation exposition.
 Youth will demonstrate how to catch, groom (including the cleaning of hooves) and work with a horse in the round pen.
-They will know how to saddle and bridle a pony and will be capable of going on a 2-3 mile trail ride.
+They will know how to saddle and bridle a pony and will be capable of riding a horse.
 They will be able to speak about the history of the Spanish Mustang, basic hoof care and the importance of worming and diet.

-Where: The program is held in Smithfield, Virginia at Timberline Ranch—a beautiful and safe private facility, ideal for horse work.
+Where: The program is held at Windhorse Ranch in Ahoskie, North Carolina, about 45 minutes from Suffolk, Virginia and an hour and 20 minutes from Virginia Beach—Windhorse Ranch is a beautiful and safe private facility, ideal for horse work.

 When: Saturdays from 9:00 AM to 12:00 PM.

 Cost: There is no cost to the youth because of the Together We Can Foundation—Smart Transitions scholarship.
 Safety equipment will be provided.
 All materials will be provided.
-We provide bottled water and a snack.
+We provide bottled water.
 All youth must have transportation to and from the program location.